Alex Cho is an alum of the Spring 2015 - Fall 2015 program:

 - I recommend writing out your goals in a Google Sheet or Doc before heading to Capstone.
 Do research on how to maximize your study abroad experience and accomplish them once you land in China.

-- For me, I had small goals like traveling to 7 cities in China.
-After I accomplished them, I kept expanding it and eventually made it to 25 cities (could have been 26 cities [西安] but my foot….
-Hurted that weekend unfortunately….)
+- For me, I had small goals like traveling to seven cities in China.
+After I accomplished them, I kept expanding it and eventually made it to 25 cities (could have been 26 cities [西安] but my foot…. hurted that weekend unfortunately….)

 - Master Your Time:

-- Plan Ahead: Plan out your short-will-pass-in-blink-of-an-eye 4-5 month period of time you will be in China.
+- Plan Ahead: Plan out your short-will-pass-in-blink-of-an-eye four to five month period of time you will be in China.
 This would include events, activities, traveling plans, and more.
 It will help put your daily activities into perspective and give you something to work for rather than staying at home watching dramas are surfing the web.

 - Track Your Time Daily: Tentatively plan out your day using Google Calendar to have a visible representation of where time goes on a daily and weekly basis.
 This might give you visible self-accountability with where you invest your time in (time spent with Capstone people, napping, surfing the web, etc).
 Be honest with yourself when doing this.